 Smartlink introduces new paradigms in traditional escrow services.
 Our platform reduces processing charges for escrow services from 0% to 1%.
 (0% for transactions made using SMAK).
 Smartlink provides instant payment settlements (under 1 hour) instead of the standard 3-10 days payment processing schedule across various escrow services.
 Smartlink features an open API for crypto payments, offering seamless integration with websites, apps, and eCommerce marketplaces.

 Smartlink provides a new way to trade products and services that does not yet exist at a high technicality and scalability level.
 Currently, most crypto holders use forums in order to buy and sell using cryptocurrency.
 One of the most popular platforms used by the crypto community for such transactions was Openbazaar.
 Openbazaar has recently closed its services due to lack of funds and support from the community.
 Users were able to buy products using Bitcoin and forks of Bitcoin including Bitcoin Cash, Litecoin or Zcash.
 The platform itself was in the form of a downloadable software that users had to acquire in order to set up an account, which made it tedious and complicated for average users to utilize.
 Openbazaar did not have a KYC process to guarantee a secure experience for neither individuals nor businesses making it hardly scalable from a mass-adoption perspective.
 Smartlink marketplace is a web-based platform which doesn’t require downloads.
 The marketplace users can easily integrate compatible wallets for swift payments.
-As mentioned in the above sections, Smartlink provides more than 15 crypto-payment methods, including SMAK, and offers additional features including escrow, decentralized dispute resolution services, governance system, reward program and staking.
+As mentioned in the above sections, Smartlink provides more than 15 crypto-payment methods, including SMAK, and offers additional features including escrow, decentralized dispute resolution services, governance system, and reward program..
 Our goal is to eliminate the standard 10% to 20% commissions on popular C2C, B2B and B2C platforms while giving users the ability to access advanced web 3.0 functionalities and have control over the future of the tools through on-chain governance.

 Smartlink Fundraising module competes with the likes of Polkastarter and TrustSwap.
 Each of these platforms have witnessed noticeable growth since their launch.
 Smartlink bridges the gaps left by the platforms.
 Smartlink eliminates the need for liquidity during the fundraising phase by using escrow smart contracts to raise funds in cryptocurrency.
 Smartlink provides functionalities that allow more flexibility for users as they may add conditions to the contract and personalize it as they see fit.
 Moreover, Smartlink lowers the overall cost of transactions, platform speed, and security by using Tezos.